yashkdm987/EDA-Diwali-Sales-Analysis-Python/README.md

 - Columns: Customer details, gender, age group, product category, amount spent, city tier, etc.

 - Perfect for: EDA, customer segmentation, and visualization

+---

+<h2><a class="anchor" id="tools--technologies"></a>Tools & Technologies</h2>

+- Python – for data cleaning, transformation, and analysis

+- Pandas – for data manipulation and preprocessing

+- NumPy – for numerical operations

+- Matplotlib & Seaborn – for data visualization and exploratory data analysis (EDA)

+- Jupyter Notebook – for running and documenting the analysis

+- Microsoft Excel – for quick data review and validation (optional)